leaflabs/leaflabs-docs/source/maple-quickstart.rst

    :align: center
    :alt: Click "Blink"

-Next, select Tools > Board > "LeafLabs Maple ... to FLASH":
+Next, select Tools > Board > "LeafLabs Maple ... to Flash", where "..." depends on the board you're using.

 .. image:: /_static/img/blinky-to-flash.png
    :align: center
-   :alt: Upload to FLASH
+   :alt: Upload to Flash

 .. note::

-   You have the option between RAM and FLASH programming: FLASH saves the program into permanent memory so the program will be run every time the Maple is reset, while RAM simply injects the compiled program into the processor's memory.
+   You have the choice between Flash and RAM programming.
+Flash saves the program into permanent Flash memory.
+RAM simply puts the compiled program into the processor's built-in RAM.

-   Programming to RAM is faster to upload and a buggy program can be wiped away with a simple reset, while FLASH memory is larger and is the only option for permanently uploading a program.
+   Flash memory is larger, and is the only option for permanently uploading a program.
+Programming to RAM is faster to upload, and a buggy program can be wiped away with a simple reset.

 .. image:: /_static/img/verify_button.png
    :align: left